arglebargle-arch/xanmod-rog-PKGBUILD/README.md

   - UKSM can be enabled by building with `use_uksm=y makepkg ...` to perform fast deduplication on in-use memory.

+    * WARNING: Don't enable UKSM *and* the multigenerational LRU together at runtime, this will cause crashes.
+      The PKGBUILD disables lru_gen by default when UKSM is included in the build, switching both on at runtime will crash the system rather quickly.

   - Use the included `myconfig` script fragment to make minor changes to the kernel configuration during build.

   - We now build for the `x86-64-v3` target by default; this supports Haswell era and newer CPUs and should be ~10% more performant than a generic `x86_64` build while maintaining wide compatibility.
 This supports all recent ROG laptops, including Intel machines.